 Select one of the following links to view a current list of supported FPGA device families:

-For use with FPGA-in-the-loop (FIL), see Supported FPGA Device Families for Board Customization in the HDL Verifier documentation.
+For use with FPGA-in-the-loop (FIL), see Supported FPGA Device Families for Board Customization.

-For use with FPGA Turnkey, see Supported FPGA Device Families for Board Customization in the HDL Coder documentation.
+For use with FPGA Turnkey, see Supported FPGA Device Families for Board Customization (HDL Coder).

 Altera® Quartus® II or Xilinx® ISE is required.
 See product documentation for HDL Coder or HDL Verifier for the specific software versions required.